h1data/pathos-translation-helper/README.md

 clasp clone [your script ID]
 ```

+### 6. Create Personal Access Token on GitHub

+To retrieve information from the official GitHub repository via API, you need personal access token on GitHub.<br>
+See [Creating a fine-grained personal access token](https://docs.github.com/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens?versionId=free-pro-team%40latest&productId=get-started&restPage=writing-on-github%2Cgetting-started-with-writing-and-formatting-on-github%2Cbasic-writing-and-formatting-syntax#creating-a-fine-grained-personal-access-token) on GitHub Docs.

-### 6. Configure script properties
+### 7. Configure script properties

 In Google Apps Script web editor, enter your project and press the edit icon (gear wheel), and add script properties.
-- dictionarySheet: sheet name for contents of dictionary file in your spreadsheet.
+- `dictionarySheet`: sheet name for contents of dictionary file in your spreadsheet.
-- gitRepo: GitHub repository path.
+- `gitRepo`: GitHub repository path.
+- `gitToken`: GitHub personal access token secret obtained in [6.
+Create Personal Access Token on GitHub](#6-create-personal-access-token-on-github)
-- guidesSheet: sheet name for contents of guides file in your spreadsheet.
+- `guidesSheet`: sheet name for contents of guides file in your spreadsheet.
-- sheetID: sheet ID of your spreadsheet.
+- `sheetID`: sheet ID of your spreadsheet.
 You can see it in URL of spreadsheet like below.<br>
 `https://docs.google.com/spreadsheets/d/[your sheet ID]/edit#gid=xxxxx`

 ![scriptProperties.png](scriptProperties.png)

-### 7. Tune scripts
+### 8. Tune scripts
 At least, you have to modify scripts/variables.js for translation filenames of your language.
 ```JavaScript
 // file names